jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 ### The Categorical Cross-Entropy Loss Node

-The last node we need to author is the node which computes the categorical cross-entropy of the prediction.
+The last node we need to implement is the node which computes the categorical cross-entropy of the prediction.
 A possible class definition for such this node is shown below:

 ```c++